ashleyaggie/PortfolioWebsite/README.md

 THEN I am presented with the developer's name, a recent photo, and links to sections about them, their work, and how to contact them

-    *Included full name in Header and in "home" section of body.
+    * Included full name in Header and in "home" section of body.
 Photo is also in "home" section.

-Links to about me, previous work, and contact details, are in the header.
+    * Links to about me, previous work, and contact details, are in the header.

 WHEN I click one of the links in the navigation

 THEN the UI scrolls to the corresponding section

-    *Achieved with the use of id's.
+    * Achieved with the use of id's.

 WHEN I click on the link to the section about their work

 THEN the UI scrolls to a section with titled images of the developer's applications

-    *Work links to section with id Work.
+    * Work links to section with id Work.

 WHEN I am presented with the developer's first application

 THEN that application's image should be larger in size than the others

-    *Achieved using block display and using classes to specify widths of each section (in this case, spans)
+    * Achieved using block display and using classes to specify widths of each section (in this case, spans)

 WHEN I click on the images of the applications

 THEN I am taken to that deployed application

-    *Each image has an a tag attached with a link, including the placeholders with a google link as a placeholder.
+    * Each image has a link tag attached, including the placeholders with a google link as a placeholder.

 WHEN I resize the page or view the site on various screens and devices

 THEN I am presented with a responsive layout that adapts to my viewport

-    *Used media queries to edit formatting to change at two breakpoints for best use of the layout and screen size.
+    * Used media queries to change formatting at two breakpoints for best use of the layout and screen size.

 ## Credits